imZEH/AngularJS-CRUD-/README.md

-# Assassin's CRUD — the cRUD for AngularJS apps
+# Assassin's CRUD — the CRUD for AngularJS apps

 This application is a simple CRUD(Create,Read,Update,Delete) Program.